benhoyt/merovius.github.io/_posts/2016-08-31-ive-been-diagnosed-with-adhd.markdown

 insurance), the perceived complexity of finding one that is both accepting patients that are only publicly insured and is specialized on my particular kinds of issues and the perceived lack of time prevented me from doing so.
-Apart from a general doubt about it's effectiveness and fear of the implications for my self-perception and world-view, of course.
+Apart from a general doubt about its effectiveness and fear of the implications for my self-perception and world-view, of course.

 Luckily one of the employee-benefits at my company is free and uncomplicated